AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

     Proxy host | *proxy-nl.privateinternetaccess.com*
     Proxy port | *1080*

 1. You also need to fill out the **Username/Password** fields.
 To do so, log in to the [Client Control Panel](https://www.privateinternetaccess.com/pages/client-sign-in) on the PIA website.
-Click the **Generate Password** button under the **Generate PPTP/L2TP/SOCKS Password** section.
+Tap the **Generate Password** button under the **Generate PPTP/L2TP/SOCKS Password** section.
 A username starting with "x" and a random password will be shown.
 Use them to fill out the **Proxy username** and **Proxy password** fields in AdGuard.

 1. Tap **Save and select**.